 Valentine’s Day is coming up quick and while I think the commercialized messages of “this is love” can get a little cheesy, I’m a full supporter of a day that celebrates love.
-Be it love for your spouse, a celebration of the fact that you are awesome, or showing even more adoration for you furry best friend, the world could always use a little more love.
-In this important addition to the #PlanningForLove series, let’s talk about ways you can show love to your children through you estate plan.
+Be it love for your spouse, a celebration of the fact that you are awesome, or showing even more adoration for your furry best friend, the world could always use a little more love.
+In this important addition to the #PlanningForLove series, let’s talk about ways you can show love to your children through your estate plan.

 I’ve discussed the importance of guardianship quite a bit on this blog.
 It’s important that anyone with minor children establish guardianship so that if something were to happen to you as a legal guardian that your minor children (under age 18) would be immediately placed in the care of someone you know, trust, and most importantly, choose.
 Just as establishing guardianship is a powerful gift that your children will hopefully never have to actually know about or experience, a testamentary trust can also continue to provide and support your children if something were to happen to you.

-There are an almost endless number of different kind of trusts and you can put just about any asset in a trust.
-Testamentary trusts are one of the most common kind of trusts I establish for my clients.
+There is an almost endless number of different kind of trusts and you can put just about any asset in a trust.
+Testamentary trusts are one of the most common kinds of trusts I establish for my clients.
 You may recognize the first word of the type of trust from “last will and testament.”
 Indeed, a testamentary trust is a trust written into your will and provides for the distribution of a portion or all of your estate.

 Sounds simple enough, but you’re thinking, “What does this have to do with my kids?”

 Different from an inter vivos trust, which is established during the settlor‘s lifetime, the testamentary trust kicks in at the completion of the probate process after the death of the person who has created it for the benefit of their beneficiaries.